 7. Attend a mental health speaking engagement

-There are many places where you can share your story online.
+There are many places where you can talk about your story online.
 NAMI offers a place to talk about your personal mental health journey.
-You can also check out www.stigmafighters.com for a place to write about your mental health journey.
+You can also check out stigma fighters for a place to write about your mental health journey.
 If you have a blog, that’s a great place to write your mental health story.

 9. Learn about different mental health conditions

 It’s important to educate yourself about mental health conditions.
 During mental health awareness month, you can dedicate some time to researching various mental illnesses.
-Maybe you’d like to learn more about Dissociative Identity Disorder or PTSD.
+You may want to learn more about Dissociative Identity Disorder or PTSD.
 You can take some time to educate yourself about these conditions.
 That’s one way to fight against the stigma of mental health.